 Loquats are luscious and delicious.
-They are juicy, tangy and sweet, with the perfect combination of acidity and sweetness, making them suitable for both sweet and savory tastes.
+They are juicy, tangy and sweet, with the perfect combination of acidity and sweetness, making them suitable for both sweet and savoury tastes.

 The health benefits of the loquat

-The loquat fruit has many health benefits including boosting the immune system, preventing indigestion, managing high blood pressure, preventing risk of cancer, supporting respiratory health, balancing cholesterol level, strengthening bones, promoting blood circulation, managing diabetes, maintaining eyesight and treating inflammation.
+The loquat fruit has many health benefits including boosting the immune system, preventing indigestion, managing high blood pressure, preventing the risk of cancer, supporting respiratory health, balancing cholesterol levels, strengthening bones, promoting blood circulation, managing diabetes, maintaining eyesight and treating inflammation.

 The loquat kebab